Sidebar

 `serial` opens a serial port, writes data, reads data, and can monitor incoming data asynchronously.

-Read operations return `data_array` objects.
-Write operations accept a `data_array`, string, or single byte number.
+Read operations return `bytes` objects.
+Write operations accept a `bytes` object, string, or single byte number.

 Constructor